PAP Secures Understanding with Customs, NITDA to Engage Ex-agitators

 Ali, a retired colonel of the Nigerian Army, however said that the body is ready to partner with the PAP in future recruitment exercises hopefully before the end of this administration.

-“Even though, we may not grant the South-south any special concessions, efforts will be made to ensure the quotas allocated to each state is filled in addition to the four mandatory persons per local government model of recruitment already entrenched in the system,” the comptroller-general said.
+“Even though we may not grant the South-south any special concessions, efforts will be made to ensure the quotas allocated to each state are filled in addition to the four mandatory persons per local government model of recruitment already entrenched in the system,” the comptroller-general said.

 He, however, assured the interim administrator that the customs service “is willing and ready to assist with security services as its marine units are located in all the Niger Delta states.”